Equipment & More

 Equipment for Nordic walkers

 Nordic walking poles should be preset relatively to your body length.
 Ask in the sports shop to preset them to you.
-And keep in mind to carry enough fluid with you in your backpack when you do nordic walking.
+And keep in mind to carry enough fluid with you in your backpack when you do Nordic walking.

 Equipment for snowshoe hikers

 Depending on ability and request of the planned snowshoe tour there are a lot of different snowshoes: beginners should buy wide snowshoes, more expert ones however snowshoes with wasp-form.
-Consider that every snowshoe should have climbing assist and camprons.
+Consider that every snowshoe should have climbing assist and crampons.

 Equipment for ski touring

 Every ski tourer should in principle walk only with an avalanche rescue beacon.
 Setting off an avalanche can also happen on easy tours.
 Skis, bindings and shows should be airy: every gram counts!
-The newer ski models for alpine ski touring are a little bit larger than the older ones: with larger skis you have more fun doing the descents.
+The newer ski models for alpine ski touring are a bit larger than the older ones: with larger skis you have more fun doing the descents.